monarchwadia/blog-monarchwadia.com/_posts/2024-06-12-free-genai-in-typescript-with-cohere-and-ragged-how-to-get-started.md

 [Ragged](https://github.com/monarchwadia/ragged) is an intuitive library that facilitates communication with different AI models, including Cohere's LLMs.
 Here’s a step-by-step guide on setting up a simple project using Ragged:

-1. **Install Node.js and npm**
+### 1. Install Node.js and npm

 Ensure you have Node.js and npm installed on your computer.
 If not, you can download and install them from [nodejs.org](https://nodejs.org/).

-2. **Setup Your Project**
+### 2. Setup Your Project

 Create a new directory for your project and initialize a new npm project:

 ```bash
 mkdir my-cohere-project